rwynn/monstache-site/src/config.md

 ## elasticsearch-max-docs

-int (default 1000)
+int (default -1)

-When elasticsearch-max-docs is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of documents
+When elasticsearch-max-docs is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of documents.

+!!! warning
+	It is not recommended to change this option but rather use `elasticsearch-max-bytes` instead since the document count is not a good gauge of when to flush.
+The default value of -1 means to not use the number of docs as a flush indicator.

 ## elasticsearch-max-bytes

-int (default 16384)
+int (default 8MB as bytes)

-When elasticsearch-max-bytes is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of bytes
+When elasticsearch-max-bytes is given a bulk index request to elasticsearch will be forced when a connection buffer reaches the given number of bytes.
+This setting greatly impacts performance.
+A high value for this setting will cause high memory monstache memory usage as the documents are buffered in memory.

+Each connection in `elasticsearch-max-conns` will flush when its queue gets filled to this size.

 ## elasticsearch-max-seconds

 int (default 1)

-When elasticsearch-max-seconds is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds
+When elasticsearch-max-seconds is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds.
+The default value is automatically increased to `5` when direct read namespaces are detected.
+This is to ensure that flushes do not happen too often in this case which would cut performance.

 ## elasticsearch-pem-file